-The Faculty may admit suitably qualified Aboriginal and Torres Strait Islander people outside any quota restrictions.
+The Faculty may admit suitably qualified Aboriginal and Torres Strait Islander people.
+A pre Medicine Program, run from mid January for one month is part of the preparation and selection processes for indigenous students applying for medicine.
 Further information regarding the admission criteria may be obtained from the Aboriginal Education Program on (02) 9385 3805 or (02) 9398 2611.